Can a Dog get Parvovirus twice?

 A vet will usually strongly suspect that a pup has Parvovirus due to their age and the typical signs they will be showing.
-It is often said that their faeces has a characteristic foul odour and some vets have been known to ‘diagnose’ an infection from the strong smell itself.
-A ‘cage-side’ faecal test is usually the best way to reach a quick diagnosis in-house, while a blood test can be very accurate.
+It is often said that their feces has a characteristic foul odor, and some vets have been known to ‘diagnose’ an infection from the strong smell itself.
+A ‘cage-side’ fecal test is usually the best way to reach a quick diagnosis in-house, while a blood test can be very accurate.

 Vets and nurses will work around the clock to support the puppy or dog so that they can mount their own immune response and fight the viral infection.
 Most will require intravenous fluids to prevent shock and dehydration, supplemental feeding to combat low blood sugar and provide much-needed nutrients, anti-nausea medicine to limit vomiting and improve appetite, probiotics to support the gut and prescription medicine to help take their fever down and relieve any pain or discomfort.

-Those that are being treated in hospital will be treated in isolation and are usually designated one vet and one nurse that will deal with them, to limit the chance of spread to other patients.
-Staff need to wear strict protective clothing and follow rigorous hygiene protocol at all times.
+Those that are being treated in hospital will be treated in isolation and are usually designated one vet and one nurse that will deal with them to limit the chance of spread to other patients.
+Staff needs to wear strict protective clothing and follow rigorous hygiene protocol at all times.

-Sadly, there are some owners who do not have pet insurance and may struggle to afford treatment.
-They may attempt to treat their dog at home; something which is not recommended by veterinarians as these dogs has a much poorer prognosis.
+Sadly, some owners do not have pet insurance and may struggle to afford treatment.
+They may attempt to treat their dog at home, something which is not recommended by veterinarians as these dogs has a much poorer prognosis.

 Once a dog has been discharged from the hospital, we need to be cautious to ensure they recover well.
 They won’t be up for their normal walks and exercise and likely will be unable to digest rich treats and chews.
 To help them out we can: